 1. Use glass, stainless steel and silicone containers to store your foods.
 I suggest these:

-- Pyrex Glass Containers and Glasslock: I use these for everything.
-They do have plastic lids but I avoid the food touching lids (and never heat with the lid).
-They're a pretty inexpensive and easy first step.
+Lastly, Pyrex Glass Containers and Glasslock are also staples in my house.
+However, they do have plastic lids so I avoid the food touching lids (and never heat with the lid).
+They're a pretty inexpensive option, so an easy first step.

-2. Carry around a glass bottle (I love BKR) or stainless-steel bottle (like Swell) with you at all times, and limit your purchase of plastic water bottles.
+2. Always carry around a plastic-free water bottle!
+You can do a stainless-steel bottle (like Owala, Stanley, S’well, SimpleModern) or a glass bottle (I love BKR) - and carry with you at all times, and limit your purchase of plastic water bottles.

-5. When buying facial products, 1) avoid products with “polypropylene” or “polyethylene” on the ingredients list, which is indicative of microplastics in the product (crazy!) and surprisingly is in many of the Neutrogena, Clean & Clear and other common face washes/scrubs, and 2) look for facial washes/toners/moisturizers in glass containers.
-I’m a huge fan of SW Basics and my latest obsession is this facial moisturizer from Herbivore Botanicals.
+5. Be careful of plastics in your daily facial/beauty products!
+When buying face/body care products: 1) avoid products with “polypropylene” or “polyethylene” on the ingredients list, which is indicative of microplastics in the product (crazy!) and surprisingly is in many of the Neutrogena, Clean & Clear and other common face washes/scrubs, and 2) look for facial washes/toners/moisturizers in glass containers.
+I’m a huge fan of OSEA, Odacite, Living Libations, One Love Organics and True Botanicals.
+For sustainable plastic-free makeup, I like Axiology, RMS Beauty and Kjaer Weis.

-6. Store your produce (veggies/fruits) in organic cotton bags or mesh bags.
+6. Avoid plastic grocery and produce bags.
+Store your produce (veggies/fruits) in organic cotton bags or mesh bags.
 I have tons of both and love them!

-8. For drying your laundry, swap out your blue plastic dryer balls (and avoid dryer sheets; please read this blog on why to avoid them) and opt for organic wool drier balls (I use these) to which you can add essential oils that will leave your clothes cleaner and smelling fresher (in a totally natural, non-toxic way)!
+8. For drying your laundry, swap out your blue plastic dryer balls or roxic dryer sheets (please read this blog on why to avoid them) and opt for organic wool drier balls (I use these) to which you can add essential oils that will leave your clothes cleaner and smelling fresh (in a totally natural, non-toxic way)!

-9. Make your period “waste-free” and swap out your plastic tampons for a Menstrual Cup such as LENA or Saalt.
-If you’ve tried the cup and just can’t adapt, at least opt for t
+9. Make your period “waste-free” and avoid using plastic tampons/pads.
+Swap out your plastic tampons for a Menstrual Cup such as LENA or Saalt.
+If you’ve tried the cup and just can’t adapt, at least opt for bpa-free organic pads / tampons.

-10. Swap out your baby’s disposable diapers for re-usable cloth diapers, such as GroVia, Bummis, bumGenius which are eco-friendly, comfty and free of toxic solvents and formaldehyde.
-(Just think of how much you save in terms of waste and money!)
+10. Opt for nontoxic biodegradable diapers.
+Ideally, swap out your baby’s disposable diapers for re-usable cloth diapers, such as GroVia, Bummis, bumGenius which are eco-friendly, comfty and free of toxic solvents and formaldehyde.
+(Just think of how much you save in terms of waste and money!).
+Though if you cant be bothered with washing cloth diapers (I get it!), then opt for more sustainable eco-friendly disposable diapers such as Bambo Nature and Coterie (my favorites).

-Make an effort to take at least one, if not more, of these steps, starting today.
-By making these swaps, you'll end up cutting back on plastic waste, you'll reduce your toxic load, AND you'll save tons of money in the long run.
+Make an effort to take at least one, if not more, of these steps, starting TODAY.
+By making these swaps, you'll end up cutting back on plastic waste, you'll reduce your toxic load, AND you'll save money in the long run.

 Share my blog with others, so we can all be part of this ripple effect to improve our health and that of our planet!